What Happens if I Need to Sue a Negligent Driver and My Disability Insurer Following a Car Accident?

 Speak With a Toronto Car Accident Lawyer Today

 Remember, in Ontario courts an unsuccessful plaintiff is liable for the defendants’ legal costs in addition to their own expenses in connection with their case.
 This means that when you are faced with multiple defendants in related actions, it is often in your best interest to seek consolidation.
 As the opinion in the case above illustrates, judges are favourable to such requests when there are clearly common factual or legal questions involved.

-If you have been in a car accident and now face a “two-front war” against the negligent driver and your own insurance company, you need to work with an experienced Toronto personal injury lawyer who can guide you through the complexities of the Ontario court system.
-Contact the Preszler Law Firm to schedule a free, no-obligation consultation with one of our lawyers today.
+If you have been in a car accident and have a claim against the negligent driver as well as your own insurance company, you may greatly benefit from working with an Ontario personal injury lawyer, who may be able to guide you the complexities of provincial law.
+Contact the Preszler Injury Lawyers to schedule a free, no-obligation consultation with one of our lawyers today.